sablier-labs/docs/docs/contracts/v2/reference/05-access-control.md

 :::note

 Every stream has a sender and a recipient.
 Recipients can approve third parties to take actions on their behalf.
-An unknown caller is any address outside of sender and recipient.
+An 'unknown' caller is any address outside of sender and recipient.

 :::